-ATTENTION: The Research Paper must be turned in to receive credit for the course!
+ATTENTION: The Research Paper must be turned in and accepted for grading to receive credit for the course!
 No late research papers will be accepted!
+In addition, the Research Paper must be accepted for grading.
+Papers lacking in-text citations and/or a Works Cited page will not be accepted for grading.